moiseevigor/moiseevigor.github.io/_posts/2026-07-04-cosmic-web-two-models.md

   <figcaption>
     <strong>Interactive.</strong> Per-seed paired differences (positive =
     lift wins), 50 dots per column, with the per-column mean (bar) and win count.
-At 2.5k galaxies the lift wins completeness on 48–49 of 50 seeds (Wilcoxon p ≈ 10⁻¹⁴); at 20k–80k the entire cloud sits below zero — a small but equally significant Hessian win.
-Junction F1 shows the same sign flip.
+At 1.2k galaxies the cloud straddles zero (statistical tie, p ≈ 0.4); from 2.5k upward it sits entirely below zero — the Hessian wins on 50/50 seeds, Wilcoxon p ≈ 10⁻¹⁵.
+Junction F1 favours the Hessian at essentially all levels.
   </figcaption>
 </figure>

 <div class="l-body" markdown="1">

-**Why the crossover exists.** With sparse data, the density at any single point is statistically worthless — a pointwise quadratic test has nothing to grip.
-The elongated filter integrates along a whole hypothesised stretch of curve, so individually insignificant, collinear galaxies become jointly significant — the dashed-line effect.
-With dense data, local information suffices, and the long window becomes a liability: it rounds corners, overshoots endpoints, and blurs junctions.
-Which brings us to the failures.
+**Why the intuition failed.** The dashed-line argument — that integrating along a hypothesised curve pools evidence sparse data cannot supply locally — is real, and it is why the *unmatched* benchmark looked so good.
+But the elongated window pays for that pooling: it rounds corners, overshoots endpoints, displaces spines from winding crests, and blurs junctions.
+Once skeleton length is genuinely equal, those costs eat the pooling gain almost exactly; the residue is a tie in the one regime (ultra-sparse) where pooling matters most.
+A useful way to say it: the lift buys *smoothness and connectivity*, the Hessian buys *positional accuracy* — and on these benchmarks, positional accuracy is what the scores reward.

-## Where the lift fails
+## Where each model fails

-**Failure 1 — junctions.** Orientation-selective measurement is weakest exactly where direction is ill-defined: at branch points the cigar averages across the corner.
-With node clumps removed from the toy (junctions implied only by filament continuity), the Hessian wins junction F1 outright (−0.03, p = 0.014) even while losing completeness by 5 points.
+**Failure 1 — the lift at junctions.** Orientation-selective measurement is weakest exactly where direction is ill-defined: at branch points the cigar averages across the corner.
+With node clumps removed from the toy (junctions implied only by filament continuity), the Hessian wins junction F1 by 0.04–0.05 (p ≈ 10⁻⁴).
 If your science is about *nodes*, the lift is the wrong tool.

-**Failure 2 — the diffusion surprise.** The vision theory's second ingredient, hypoelliptic diffusion (smooth strongly along $\mathbf{n}$, weakly across and in orientation — the contour-completion flow), was given every chance: three bend levels up to 50% sag, two sparsity levels, weak and strong settings, and scoring binned by local curve curvature.
-It **lost every single comparison**, monotonically in strength (−0.05 to −0.25 completeness, p ≈ 2×10⁻⁶), *even in the most-curved third of the network* where it was most expected to help.
-All of the lift's gains come from the angularly-sharp measurement; none from evidence propagation.
+**Failure 2 — the diffusion surprise.** The vision theory's second ingredient, hypoelliptic diffusion (smooth strongly along $\mathbf{n}$, weakly across and in orientation — the contour-completion flow), was swept over three bend levels up to 50% sag, three sparsity levels, weak and strong settings, with scoring binned by local curve curvature.
+Strong diffusion **loses everywhere** (−0.06 to −0.12, p ≈ 2×10⁻⁶), including the most-curved third of the network where it was most expected to help; weak diffusion is neutral to harmful at ordinary sparsity and buys a whisper (+0.01, p = 0.03) only at the ultra-sparse level.
+Essentially all of the lift's power is in the angularly-sharp measurement, not in evidence propagation.
 (Caveat: our splitting-scheme implementation is crude — a proper SE(3) kernel remains untested.)

 **Failure 3 — gravity-shaped webs (with one nuance).** Real filaments are not tubes.
 On gravity-evolved boxes, scored by a method-neutral criterion —